 Try Alternative Stoves

-If you want to pack lighter but still crave warm meals and a hot cup of instant coffee in the morning, consider alternatives to canister stoves.
+If you want to pack lighter for backpacking but still crave warm meals and a hot cup of instant coffee in the morning, consider alternatives to canister stoves.

 Solid Fuel: Esbit solid fuel is light and can be packed in small quantities.
 Use it with a tiny stove and cook directly in a titanium mug for a very minimalist stove setup.
 This works great for a fast-and-light weekend, but isn’t practical for long trips because the fuel is bulky and hard to find in stores.
 Also, you usually won’t get enough heat to fully boil water or cook a big meal, and may have to settle for luke-warm results in cold weather or at high elevations.